stefansbv/transfer/transfer.md

 ### The recipe attributes ###

 version       :: The version of the recipe.
 Not managed by the application. syntaxversion :: The version of the recipe syntax.
-The current recipe format value is 2. name          :: The name of the recipe. description   :: A description of the recipe.
+The current recipe format value is 1. name          :: The name of the recipe. description   :: A description of the recipe. table         :: The destination table name.

 ## The Config Section ##

-The config section has two subsections

 An example for a complete file =to=> database transfer recipe config
 section: